Roasted Cauliflower with Parmesan and Bread Crumbs

 I’ve learned a few tricks to help make your first and subsequent attempts at roasting cauliflower, or other vegetables, utterly delicious!

-- Cut your cauliflower into small florets, about 1/2 to 1-inch pieces.
+- Cut your cauliflower into small florets, about ½ to 1-inch pieces.
 You want all pieces to be approximately the same size.
-I discard excess core and stems, but you can roast them, too or save for making soup or cauliflower rice.
+I discard excess core and stems, but you can roast them, too, or save them for making soup or cauliflower rice.

 - Place the dried florets in a large bowl, add the oil and toss to coat every single piece.
 I realize it’s an extra bowl to clean, but it really helps get each floret coated well with oil.
 Then add the Parmesan and bread crumbs and toss again.

-- Use a large sheet pan to roast the cauliflower so the florets aren’t crowded together.
-If they’re too close, they tend to steam instead of roast
+- PRO-Tip: Use a large sheet pan to roast the cauliflower so the florets aren’t crowded together.
+If they’re too close, they tend to steam instead of roast.

 - Sprinkle with kosher salt and freshly ground pepper.
 Remember the Parmesan is salty, so don’t go overboard, but it’s still important to add salt.